 I faced the same challenges at that stage of life—with a young son and a new career, balance became a challenge.
 I tried to dodge the challenge (becoming an instructional coach) but wasn’t happy enough to keep me away from my own classroom for long.

-But I learned some priceless—-truly priceless—lessons while I was a coach to other teachers.
-I observed some of the best and brightest teachers I’ve ever met, and that inspired me to discover some of my own strategies and tools that save me time everyday in the classroom.
-I shared them with Emma and now she’s more balanced.
+But I learned some priceless—truly priceless—lessons while I was a coach to other teachers.
+I observed some of the best and brightest women I’ve ever met, and that inspired me to discover some of my own strategies and tools that save me time everyday.
+I shared them with my client Emma and now she’s more balanced.

-Whether you’re an expectant mom like Emma or have young children, there are everyday strategies you can use to help you find balance.
+Whether you’re an expectant mom like Emma, have young children, or just feel “there’s not enough time” there are everyday strategies you can use to help you find balance.

-So I’m going to walk you through those strategies, too, They are based upon a compilation of years of research and other teachers’ systems.
+So I’m going to walk you through those strategies, too, They are based upon a compilation of years of research.
 All the digging has been done for you!

 PLUS there’s a nifty download—with BONUS material—to help you with the strategies.